 Step 1 - How to Become Ordained

-Ordination is completely free and can be completed in less than a day.
+Our Ordinations for Michigan are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Michigan and are able perform marriages through Open Ministry in Michigan!

 Get started today by clicking on the link below!